 Team owners and billers can manage the billing settings on the Billing tab:

 Billing emails will be sent to email addresses belonging to the Team Owner and Billing Role member.

-The security history includes Droplet and team management events, with the IP address of the user that triggered the event, and a timestamp (GMT).
+The Security tab displays the option to switch between Google SSO and a DigitalOcean username and password.
+It also displays SSH keys and security history, which includes Droplet and team management events with the IP address of the user that triggered the event and a timestamp (GMT).